Horst Köhler: 9th president of Germany, 2004–2010

 During his presidency, Köhler gained a reputation for regularly voicing his opinion on foreign policy matters.
-He called for "globalization with a human face" and became a strong advocate of poverty eradication.
+He called for "globalisation with a human face" and became a strong advocate of poverty eradication.
 In his inaugural speech, Köhler had set his focus on a "fair partnership with Africa" which he described as a question of European self-respect:

 In my view, the humanity of our world can be measured against the fate of Africa.
 Do Europe's self-respect, its foundations, values and history, not require it to play an honest and generous role in Africa?

 Throughout his six years as president, Köhler "worked hard to put Africa on the top of Germany's political agenda", according to Deutsche Welle.
 One of his trademark projects was the Partnership with Africa initiative, which brought together heads of state, entrepreneurs, intellectuals and students from Africa and Europe to create a "dialogue of equals".
 Through unapologetic criticism of both Europe's negligence of the African continent and of sensitive issues in African politics, including corruption, Köhler gained wide popularity across Africa.

 On the eve of his resignation, Köhler presented his book Schicksal Afrika, an edited volume on the continent's future with contributions from 41 authors, including former African presidents Thabo Mbeki and John Kufuor as well as Nobel Prize Literature Laureate Wole Soyinka.

 By the summer of 2005, he was Germany's most popular political figure, with an approval rating of 72 percent, according to a poll published in Der Spiegel.
 In July 2005, he dissolved the Bundestag at Chancellor Gerhard Schröder's request, after the latter had lost a motion of confidence.
 This led to an early Bundestag election in September 2005.